MatejKovacic/RasPBX-install/english.md

 First we will take a look into the installation of a basic system.
 Since it is Linux, it helps if you are familiar with Linux, but if you are not, just follow the installation instructions and you will be fine.
 However, I assume you already know how to use terminal and how to login to a remote Linux system using SSH.
 Hint: under Windows you can use PuTTY or the built-in SSH client from Windows command prompt.

+> [!NOTE]
-**Also, please note that I am using Ubuntu Linux as my main operating system, and setting up some things (like SSH connections) are a little bit different under Linux and Windows.
+> Also, please note that I am using Ubuntu Linux as my main operating system, and setting up some things (like SSH connections) are a little bit different under Linux and Windows.
 But don't worry, you can always use your favourite search engine and learn something new.
-(Or maybe you can start using Linux?)**
+(Or maybe you can start using Linux?)

 ### Write the RasPBX image to a SD card